hindsight-ai/hindsight-ai/README.md

 ./stop_hindsight.sh
 ```

-## ⚠️ Important Database Setup Notice
+## Database Setup

-⚠️ **IMPORTANT: Alembic migrations are currently broken.** ⚠️

-To initialize the database, please use the provided backup file and restore script:
+Migrations are applied automatically by the backend container at startup.

+You have two options to initialize your database:

+1. Fresh DB via migrations (default): Just start the stack with `./start_hindsight.sh`.
+The backend will run `alembic upgrade head` and create all tables.
+2. Load sample data (optional): Use the provided backup to prefill the DB with example data.
+   - Run: `./infra/scripts/restore_db.sh`
-1. **Restore from Backup:** Run `./infra/scripts/restore_db.sh` from the project root.
-The script will prompt you to select a backup file, then stop the `db` container, drop and recreate `hindsight_db`, restore the selected backup, and restart the `db` container.
+   - The script stops the DB, drops and recreates `hindsight_db`, restores the selected backup, and restarts the DB.

-**Note:** This is a temporary workaround while the alembic migration issues are being resolved.
-The provided backup contains sample data including memory blocks and consolidation suggestions to help you understand the system's capabilities.
+   - Useful for demos and exploring features.

 ## Local Development with Docker Compose